PairUni: Pairwise Training for Unified Multimodal Language Models: Experiments

 \textbf{Training} We adopt Janus-Pro~\cite{chen2025janusprounifiedmultimodalunderstanding} as a primary baseline because it is widely used as a comparator for unified multimodal understanding and generation and exhibits competitive performance.
 All experiments are conducted on \(8\times\) H100 GPUs.
 For the 7B model, we use a rollout size of 4 for both text and image generation and train for at most 1200 steps.
 The per-device batch size is 2 (global batch size \(16\)).
 We set the classifier-free guidance (CFG) weight to \(5\), \(\beta=0\), the learning rate to \(1\times 10^{-6}\), and the sampling temperature to \(1.0\).
 For the 1B model, the rollout size for both modalities is increased to \(8\).
-All the visual features are extracted using a ResNet50 encoder\footnote{https://docs.pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html} by removing the classification head~\cite{koonce2021resnet} and L2-normalized.

-We use the Orsta data~\cite{ma2025one}\footnote{https://huggingface.co/datasets/One-RL-to-See-Them-All/Orsta-Data-47k} as the understanding data $\mathcal{U}$, which contains about 47K samples, and the BLIP3o data~\cite{chen2025blip3}\footnote{https://huggingface.co/datasets/BLIP3o/BLIP3o-60k} as the generation dataset $\mathcal{G}$, which contains about 60K samples.
+All the visual features are extracted using a ResNet50 encoder by removing the classification head~\cite{koonce2021resnet} and L2-normalized (we compare different image encoders in Appendix~\ref{app:ablation}).
+We use the Orsta data~\cite{ma2025one} as the understanding data $\mathcal{U}$, which contains about 47K samples, and the BLIP3o data~\cite{chen2025blip3} as the generation dataset $\mathcal{G}$, which contains about 60K samples.
 We exclude the original detection and grounding QA pairs from Orsta since Janus-Pro fails on these tasks.
 The similarity threshold is 0.6.
-Our constructed PairUG dataset consists of 16,320 samples: including 4,971 aligned pairs and 11,349 retrieval-based pairs.
-The similarity score of each pair is provided.
+Our constructed PairUG-16k dataset consists of 16,320 samples: including 4,971 aligned pairs and 11,349 retrieval-based pairs.
+The similarity score of each pair is provided (see Appendix~\ref{app:data} for dataset details).

-\textbf{Evaluation} To comprehensively evaluate both multimodal understanding and generation capabilities, we adopt a range of established benchmarks.
-For understanding, MME Perception probes basic perceptual reasoning via binary (yes/no) questions; POPE~\cite{li2023evaluating} quantifies sensitivity to hallucinations through fine-grained visual grounding; MMStar~\cite{chen2024we} comprises multiple-choice questions that assess visual reasoning across diverse scenarios; and MMMU~\cite{yue2024mmmu} offers a challenging suite spanning subjects such as mathematics and chemistry, requiring models to integrate information from multiple images and reason over complex semantics.
-For generation, we evaluate on GenEval~\cite{ghosh2023geneval}, which assesses visual fidelity along dimensions such as object count, color consistency, and spatial arrangement, and Wise~\cite{niu2025wise}, which emphasizes knowledge-grounded image synthesis by evaluating the model's ability to generate semantically coherent and factually plausible visual content grounded in real-world knowledge.